AdaloHQ/docs/website/docs/getting-started.md

 Overview of the Adalo developers documentation and related resources.

+If videos are your thing, we have a [playlist of Component Development Tutorials](https://www.youtube.com/playlist?list=PLBUOs6aGzPnS_B3jisLbMMyjIcDB7dPaC)

 ## Library Standards

 Each Adalo Library should strive to solve one particular use case, and solve it well.
 Don’t be a jack of all trades.
 Be the master of one.
 [Read More](library-standards.md)